Scheduled MonumentsWalesCharcoal Blast Furnace at Abercarn

 What is Charcoal Blast Furnace at Abercarn?

-Charcoal Blast Furnace at Abercarn is a substantial stone structure dating from the late eighteenth century, representing an important phase in Welsh iron production during the early Industrial Revolution.
+Charcoal Blast Furnace at Abercarn is a post-medieval industrial structure located in Wales that represents an important phase in the development of iron production technology.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM250.

 What period does Charcoal Blast Furnace at Abercarn date from?

 Charcoal Blast Furnace at Abercarn dates from the post medieval/modern period, and is classified as a blast furnace.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Charcoal Blast Furnace at Abercarn?